brianjbao/brianjbao.github.io/_pages/publications.md

   * Outcomes and Utilization of Extended Criteria Donors in Lung Transplant after Modification of the LAS
   * Adverse Long-Term Survival and Primary Graft Dysfunction in Medicare and Medicaid Patients undergoing Heart Transplant
   * The Risk of Chronic Lung Allograft Dysfunction in Patients with Diabetes Mellitus undergoing Lung Transplantation
 * Goheer H, ..., **Bao BJ**, ..., Carmouche J. Predictors of [redacted] in Elderly Patients Undergoing Multilevel Anterior Cervical Discectomy and Fusion.
-Manuscript in progress
+Manuscript in progress.
+Manuscript draft complete, awaiting attending feedback.
+* Semelsberger S, Chaudry K, **Bao BJ**, ...
+Carmouche J. Preoperative [redacted] and Clinical Outcomes in Anterior Cervical Discectomy and Fusion: A Propensity-Matched Study.
+Manuscript draft complete, awaiting co-author and feedback.